shamsway/zerotier-installer/README.md

 # zerotier-installer
-Simple bash script will install and configure ZeroTier on Ubuntu.
+Simple bash script to install and configure ZeroTier on Ubuntu.
 This is for demo/PoC use only.

-The following variables must be set before running the script
+The following variables must be set before running the script:
 * `ZTAPI` = ZeroTier API Key
 * `ZTNETWORK` = Network to join member node to